How to Install a Custom SSL

 The Import SSL options to isntall a custom SSL

-The custom certificate is usually a compressed folder (eg. a .zip file) where you will find the following files:
+A custom certificate is usually a compressed folder (e.g., a .zip) of the following files:

 • Certificate - the certificate’s public key, usually a file named domain.crt